babo333/BMB-3.0-PyQt6--Lite-web-browser/README.md

 if you want the PyQt5 version enter (Coming soon)

-if you want the Pro version enter (Coming soon)
+if you want the Pro version enter https://github.com/babo333/BMB-3.0-pro-web-browser